Shamanic journeying: how to get started in 20 minutes

 6. Take notes

 Write down your experience in as much detail as you can remember.
+Write it as if it is happening now (eg. I take a dive into the lake and am taken by a spiralling current…), instead of recalling it (eg. I took a dive into the lake and was taken by a spiralling current).
+This supports integrating as in some way, you get to relive it as you write.
 Every journey is a piece of a puzzle.
 It helps you build your shamanic knowledge so that you can interpret your next trips better.
 You can choose to share those notes and experiences with others or not, it’s up to you.

 What’s next?

-A shaman’s ultimate purpose is to heal and help others.
-Whether you want to do this or just to use it as part of your own personal development, your first step should be to learn to help yourself and accumulate knowledge of the non-ordinary reality.
-You can do this by taking more trips — to explore the Upper/Lower world more, to meet your power animal or mentor, to figure out how to deal with a health issue or problematic situation, etc. It’s awesome to have someone experienced to guide you through a shaman’s way of looking at the world and different techniques, but it is not a ‘must’.
-Books like Carlos Castaneda’s ‘Journey to Ixtlan’ and Michael Harner’s ‘Cave and Cosmos’ and ‘The Way of the Shaman’ would be a great start if you want to move further in this.
+A shaman’s ultimate purpose is to bridge ordinary and non-ordinary reality to help others and support their healing.
+Whether you want to do this or just to use it as part of your own personal development, your first step should be to learn to help yourself and accumulate knowledge of the way you experience and bridge to and from non-ordinary reality.
+You can do this by taking more trips — to explore the Upper/Lower world more, to meet your power animal or mentor, to figure out how to deal with a health issue or problematic situation, etc. It’s awesome to have someone experienced to guide you through preparing, journeying and integrating, but it is not a ‘must’.
+Books like Carlos Castaneda’s ‘Journey to Ixtlan’, Michael Harner’s ‘Cave and Cosmos’ and Martin Prechtel’s ‘Secrets of the Talking Jaguar’ would be a great start if you want to open to some more inspiration in exploring shamanic practice and experiences of non-ordinary reality.

 “Humans can see only a minuscule part of the electromagnetic spectrum.
 The spectrum in its entirety is about 10 trillion times larger than that of visible light.
 Might the mental spectrum be equally vast?”
 Homo Deus, Yuval Noah Harari.

-And also, might it be that due to our narrow-minded focus on rationality, we’ve been ignoring parts of the mental spectrum that we should be able to experience and use to our advantage?
-I believe the mind states induced by meditation, shamanic journeying, lucid dreaming, different breathing techniques etc. are clear evidence of such blindspots that are just beginning to be addressed in Western culture.
+In a similar way, might it be that due to our narrow focus on rationality, we are ignoring parts of the spectrum of consciousness that we are able to experience and use to our advantage?
+I believe the mind states induced by meditation, shamanic journeying, lucid dreaming, breathwork, plant medicine etc. are clear evidence of such blindspots that are just beginning to be addressed in Western culture, as we begin to realise there is so much more to life and consciousness than we are used to.

 Shamanism is just one of the many ways of expanding our minds and getting closer to using their full potential in all its beauty and mystery.
-And honestly, I don’t feel it’s any better or worse than any of the others — it’s just one of the many roads you can explore and learn from.
-What I do know is that once you pick up a road you feel works for you and stick with it, it goes way beyond a mind game that helps you resolve problems — it puts you on an exploration journey that generates massive changes in your understanding of reality, your connection to the world and others and your way of living that ultimately lead to a happier, healthier and more fulfilling life as a human being.
-Which is kinda what spirituality is all about in the first place.
+And honestly, I don’t feel it’s any better or worse than any of the others — it’s just one of the many paths to explore and learn from.
+What I do know is that once we pick up a practice we feel works for us and stick with it, it goes way beyond a mind game that helps us resolve problems — it puts us on an exploration journey that generates massive changes in our understanding of reality, our connection to the world and others and our way of living.
+Which ultimately leads to a happier, healthier and more fulfilling life as a human being.

-UPDATE February 2023: Since the beginning of my journey with this practice, over the last 6 years, I have become more and more aware of the value of creating a ritual safe space around it and the fascinating wider context of the shamanic path.
+PS: Since the beginning of my journey with this practice, over the last 7 years, I have become more and more aware of the value of creating a ritual safe space around it and the fascinating wider context of the shamanic path.
 I have found the practice to work even more powerfully when we:

-- take care of the energetics of our environment when preparing for this work (eg. cleansing the space with palo santo, creating an alter with spirit objects, calling in the meaning and energy each of them carries)
+• take care of the energetics of our environment when preparing for this work (eg. cleansing the space with incense, creating an alter with spirit objects, calling in the meaning and energy each of them carries)

 I have loved creating spaces for hundreds of individuals and groups to experience and learn how to do this in a supportive shared environment.
-You can find out more about drum journeying with me over here, and also contact me for shamanic guidance in the wider context of Body, Intuition, Earth and Nature-based approaches to spiritual growth, incl. plant medicine work & integration.
+You can find out more about drum journeying with me over here, and also contact me to explore shamanic practice in the wider context of Body, Intuition, Earth and Nature-based approaches to spiritual growth, incl. plant medicine work & integration.